Du Parc Hotel Dalat

 In the jungle of southern Laos you can spend the night in an adult sized fully functioning tree house!

-Deep in the heart of Dong Hua Sao National Park you will find Jungle Hotel Paksong.
+Deep in the heart of Dong Hua Sao National Park you will find the Jungle Hotel Paksong.
 The accommodation consists of tree top house, these are single-room open sided huts.
-Built into the trees 20 meters off the ground the huts are only accessible by a short zip line form a nearby platform!
-Made wholly from local wood, grass and bamboo in a traditional style, the houses have beds, a table and chairs, toilets and mosquito nets.
+Built into the trees 10 meters off the ground the huts are only accessible by a short zip line from a nearby platform!
+Made wholly from local wood, grass and bamboo in a traditional style, the houses have beds, a table and chairs and mosquito nets.
 Electricity is powered by waterfall-powered turbines and there is a restaurant on ground level with the use of hot showers alongside serving up delicious local dishes and barbecues.

 Spring River Resort